top of page

 Performing a pull up using rings

 Research has shown that both multi-joint and single joint exercises produce increases in strength and muscle hypertrophy and incorporating both single joint and multi-joint exercises in a training program may provide comprehensive strength development, depending on individual goals and the specificity of desired adaptations.
+Both Stien et al. (2020) and Brigatto et al. (2020) suggest that the choice of performing single joint vs. multi-joint exercises should be based upon individual preferences, time commitment, and equipment availability.

 Squat using a resistance band